 Yeh Jawaani Hai Deewani is the story of the relationship between two characters, Bunny (Ranbir Kapoor) & Naina (Deepika Padukone), at two separate but defining times in their lives... first...
 See full summary »

 Aditya Roy Kapoor

-Tamasha is about the journey of someone who has lost his edge in trying to behave according to socially acceptable conventions of the society.
-The film is based on the central theme of ...
+Tamasha is about the journey of someone who has lost his edge in trying to follow socially acceptable conventions of society.
+The film is based on the central theme of abrasion and loss of ...
 See full summary »

 41 of 65 people found this review helpful.